Music

 Gary Horner

-Course Leader MA Acting (Company), Lecturer & Visiting Lecturer
+Programme Leader: MA Acting, Lecturer & Visiting Lecturer

 Gary trained as an actor at Guildford School of Acting before going on to work professionally throughout the UK.
 Subsequently he went on to gain his MA from The Royal Central School of Speech and Drama in Voice studies and trained intensively with author of Freeing the Natural Voice, Kristin Linklater to become a designated Linklater teacher.
 Gary is an internationally recognised voice coach and director and has worked extensively within the UK Drama School sector.